publiccodenet/about/activities/member-relations/index.md

 ## 4. Membership of the Foundation (2020 onwards)

-From 2020, each member will have an regular membership contract.
+From 2020, each member will have a regular membership contract.

 With a regular membership contract, members become co-owners of the Foundation.
 This includes steering and setting priorities for the Foundation and voting in the General Assembly.